ga-curriculum/intro-to-databases/comparing-relational-and-non-relational-databases/README.md

 - A relational database uses a predefined schema to organize data into tables.
 - Each table consists of rows and columns, where columns define the data type and structure.
-- This rigid schema ensures consistent data entry and supports complex queries and relationships between different tables.
+- This rigid schema ensures consistent data entry and supports complex queries for data.

 **Schema-less in non-relational databases**: